 In response to these challenges, the affected states, tribes and federal land managers in the region have come together to plan for control strategies for future air quality impacts from development.
 The concept of a Task Force emerged to enable a broad and inclusive collaborative process to regional air quality planning.

-The next Four Corners Air Quality Group meeting has been scheduled for Dec 1, 2016, from 9 a.m. to 1:30 p.m. at the School of Energy, San Juan College, Farmington, New Mexico.
-We hope to see you at the meeting in Farmington.
+The Four Corners Air Quality Group met on Dec 1, 2016, from 9 a.m. to 1:30 p.m. at the School of Energy, San Juan College, Farmington, New Mexico.
+Here are the documents from the meeting:

-A meeting Four Corners Air Quality Group was held November 9-10, 2015 at Ft.
+A regular meeting of the Four Corners Air Quality Group was held November 9-10, 2015 at Ft.
 Lewis College in Durango, CO.
-Here are the documents from the last meeting:
+Here are the documents from the meeting:

 A public science forum to discuss the methane issue in the San Juan Basin was held on April 17, 2015 from 9 am to noon at San Juan College in Farmington, New Mexico.
 The purpose of the forum was to provide the public with information about scientific research already conducted in the basin and on-going research measurements.
 What has been learned and what are on-going studies investigating?